Barley Baby Food Recipes – How to Make Barley Baby Cereal and Lots More!

 Barley is sold in various forms, some of which are more nutritious than others!

 - Hulled barley (also known as dehulled barley or barley groats) – this is a whole grain and the most nutritious type of all, because only the inedible outer hull of the grain has been removed and the bran and germ are intact.
 It is chewier in texture than the types of barley listed below and takes longer to cook.
+(Check out our post about another variety – hull-less barley)

 - Pot barley (also known as scotch barley) undergoes an extra step of processing, where it is ‘polished’ to removed to remove the outermost layer of the hull.
 Subsequently, it’s less nutritious than hulled barley but cooks more quickly.